- Research article

 Missing value imputation

 Visually, and using Amelia library in R, missing values were identified using the missmap function.
 This function outputs a heat map that marks missing values with different colors.
 So, both datasets were fed to that function to visually identify the missing values.
-In the case of Additional file 3, ‘dissertation instructor’ attributes’ were missing most of its values; thus, the variable was deleted.
+In the case of, ‘dissertation instructor’ attributes’ were missing most of its values; thus, the variable was deleted.
 Instead, for the remaining missing values in dissertation grade attribute (i.e. Grade) and course1 grade (i.e. Grade1), they were replaced with the mode value of both attributes.
 The corresponding code in R is attached in the Additional file 1.
-Besides, for Additional file 2, the mode of grades attribute’s values (i.e. Grades) was the replacement.
+Besides, for, the mode of grades attribute’s values (i.e. Grades) was the replacement.
 Compared to mean, median, or regression imputation, and other imputation methods, imputing using mode value will:

 preserve the new encoded numeric (ordinal) attribute datatype from being changed to continuous ones.

 Avoid producing values that will not belong to any of the Grades attribute’s classes.